JonahLarsen/startup/README.md

 - Players can play online Tic Tac Toe games against others.
 - People can create accounts and can track their wins and losses in Tic Tac Toe games.
 - Each player's moves will be updated in real time so that they can see the moves of the other person as they happen.
+- Third party API: OpenAI.
+Ask chatGPT what the best next move would be.

 ### Technologies